 You are able to control 2 external fans, individually, during reflow/bake/test and after reflow/bake/test modes.
 This allows you to run them at a slow speed to help circulate air during reflow, and then full power for a period of time after reflow, as part of the cooling process.

 You bet!
-For all 2023 and 2024 RMP versions, just download the STL ZIP file and slice and print them in any colour or material you like!
+For all 2023 and 2024 RMP versions, just download the STL & STEP ZIP file and slice and print them in any colour or material you like!

 That's a valid question...
 Every toaster oven is different and mains power is obviously not universal and is dangerous to play with.
 I don't feel comfortable supplying a generic "Chinese unbranded SSR" that might be unreliable or inadequate for your specific use case.
 I could supply something I am prepared to endorse & support, but it would be considerably cheaper for you to source one yourself - rather than me buy one and reship it to you.